sany-u/Sany-u-s-blog/src/pages/posts/post-1.md

 3. **Making Blog Posts**: This is my first blog post!
 I now have Astro pages and Markdown posts!

+4. **Using css**: Lately (the last few days) I've started to use css to use better fonts on the website.

 ## What's next

 I'll (try to) finish the Astro tutorial, and then keep ....